-Levy’s practice is inspired by a range of traditions including East and West philosophies, Buddhism, Sufism and poetry, as well as an ongoing fascination with the elements.
-Throughout her practice, the artist’s work has drawn from nature, the cosmos, dreamscapes, and the unconscious.
-Playfully dancing at the margins between reality and the mystical.
-Levy’s drawings and paintings transcend material and ethereal realms.
+Levy's practice is inspired by a range of traditions including East and West philosophies, Buddhism, Sufism and poetry, as well as an ongoing fascination with the elements.
+Throughout her practice, the artist playfully dances at the margins between reality and the mystical.
+Levy's drawings and paintings transcend material and ethereal realms.
 They interrogate what it is to exist as both body and soul; our inextricable relationship with land and sea; and the possibilities of capturing the trace of a happening, the passing of time.

 The series, One Breath (2023 – ) continues the exploration of circle and line, intention and chance.
 Using ink, acrylic, pigment and pencil on paper, Levy employs a drip technique across the canvas, creating symphonies of pulsating marks.
-Musical in their contemplation, the pieces appear delicate and ethereal – raindrops on a window, frozen in time – while their compositions directly allude to the use of both line and point found elsewhere in the artist’s work.
-They capture the poetry of the body in nature, of vapour in air.
+Musical in their contemplation, the pieces appear delicate and ethereal – raindrops on a window, frozen in time – while their compositions directly allude to the use of both lines and points found elsewhere in the artist's work.
+They capture the poetry of the body in nature, of vapor in air.

 In Space Between (2019 - ), Levy uses singular pencil lines to denote the undulating sway of the earth and sky.
 Working rhythmically from left to right, she builds each composition through the meditative act of extending point into line, line over line, ruled and shaded intuitively.
 Often large in scale, the artist lets the work guide her, leaning into and embracing the temporality of the process: the act of drawing itself becomes the trace of a happening, a contemplation of being, a voyage of discovery.